Arthritis: Know the warning signs

 Unfortunately, there's no cure for arthritis.
 However, there are ways in which your symptoms can be managed through physiotherapy and medication.

-Controlling your symptoms
+Controlling your symptoms of arthritis

 If a visit to your GP to diagnose such symptoms confirms that you are suffering from arthritis, you don’t need to resign yourself to an inactive lifestyle.
 There are a number of things you can do to help lessen the effects of your symptoms;